chirpc/Portfolio/README.md

 1. What is the current take-up for financial products across different dimensions, i.e location, age, gender etc:
 2. What variables appear the most correlated with the take-up?
 3. What is the most common/important use for financial products?
+4. Does the presence of traditional banking infrastructure affect take-up?
 4. Where is adoption most prevelant (region)?
 4. The nearest distance to financial access points?
 5. The number of financial access points within a specified radius?

 #### Findings

+Forthcoming

 ![Map 1 - Financial Access - High Traffic Areas](https://github.com/chirpc/Portfolio/assets/10565766/9fd4d69a-4f9d-4337-82a5-fb5097a79545)
 ![Map 2 - Financial Access - Serviced Areas](https://github.com/chirpc/Portfolio/assets/10565766/39103a12-ec64-4677-99aa-ec5639da516c)
 ![Map 3 - Financial Access - Filling a Gap](https://github.com/chirpc/Portfolio/assets/10565766/52e64324-e6d2-4aa6-8564-1b0fc24a1ac1)
 ![Map 4 - Financial Access - Gaps in the Market](https://github.com/chirpc/Portfolio/assets/10565766/20f3004c-c66b-4073-8e74-895800c2b7a2)

+#### Limitations

+- The lack of data on cost of services and transaction times limits our ability to fully track decision making.

+#### Conclusions

 #### Libraries